NATO sets up joint task force after corruption probe at procurement agency

 6. Economic Development and Investment

-Trump’s plan proposes an economic revitalization of Gaza through an economic development plan that will involve international experts and private sector investment.
-A special economic zone will be created to attract investment, with preferential tariff and access rates negotiated with participating countries.
-This economic plan aims to provide jobs, infrastructure, and opportunities for a prosperous Gaza.
+Trump’s plan proposes an economic revitalisation of Gaza through an economic development plan that will involve international experts and private sector investment.
+A special economic zone would be created to attract investment, with preferential tariff and access rates negotiated with participating countries.
+This economic plan aims to provide jobs, infrastructure, and opportunities for Gaza.

 7. Security Guarantees and International Stabilization Force (ISF)

-The plan includes the establishment of an International Stabilization Force (ISF) to ensure security in Gaza.
-This force will work with Palestinian police forces to maintain peace and prevent terrorism.
-The ISF will also work alongside Egypt and Israel to secure Gaza’s borders and prevent the flow of munitions into the area.
-The presence of the ISF will be crucial in creating long-term stability.
+The plan includes the establishment of an International Stabilization Force (ISF) which says is to ensure security in Gaza.
+The proposal says this force would work with Palestinian police forces to maintain peace and prevent terrorism.
+The ISF would also work alongside Egypt and Israel to secure Gaza’s borders and prevent the flow of munitions into the area.

 8. Repatriation and Freedom of Movement

 The plan ensures that no one in Gaza will be forced to leave.
 However, individuals who wish to leave will have the freedom to do so and can return at any time.
-This provision aims to allow the people of Gaza the opportunity to rebuild their lives without fear of displacement.
+The proposal says that this provision aims to allow the people of Gaza the opportunity to rebuild their lives without fear of displacement.

 9. No Occupation or Annexation by Israel

 Under the terms of the plan, Israel will not annex Gaza, nor will it occupy the region.
-The Israeli Defense Forces (IDF) will progressively withdraw from Gaza once the ISF establishes control.
-The withdrawal will be phased, ensuring that Gaza remains secure and does not pose a threat to Israel or its neighbors.
+The Israeli Defense Forces (IDF) will progressively withdraw from the Strip once the ISF establishes control.
+The withdrawal will be phased.

 10. Long-Term Path to Palestinian Statehood

 The ultimate goal of the plan is to create conditions for Palestinian self-determination and statehood.
-The plan stresses that once Gaza is stabilized, the Palestinian Authority will be evaluated for its ability to take control.
-This will pave the way for the establishment of a Palestinian state, a long-standing aspiration of the Palestinian people.
+The plan stresses that once Gaza is stabilised, the Palestinian Authority (PA) will be evaluated for its ability to take control to pave the way to establish a Palestinian state, a long-standing aspiration of the Palestinian people.

 How the Plan Came About